SECPS/TraVarT-DOPLERPlugin/README.md

 ## Getting Started
 The project is built with Maven and uses JDK 23.\
-If you want to use or work on the project, simply clone it with git and import it as a maven project in the IDE of your choice.
+If you want to use or work on the project, simply clone it with git and import it as a Maven project in the IDE of your choice.
 To check the installation, run `maven verify` in the project root.
-The installation is working, when all tests (\~300) run and pass.
+The installation is working when all tests (\~300) run and pass.

 The entry point into the code is the class `DoplerPlugin`.
-From there you get access to the `Serialiser`, `Deserialiser`, `Transformer` and `PrettyPrinter`
+From there, you get access to the `Serialiser`, `Deserialiser`, `Transformer` and `PrettyPrinter`
 - The `Transformer` is responsible for transforming an UVL feature model to a Dopler decision model
 - The `Serialiser` is responsible for writing a Dopler decision model into a string
 - The `Deserialiser` is responsible for deserializing a string and creating a Dopler decision model with it
-- The `PrettyPrinter` is responsible for transforming a Dopler decision model into different representations like a table
+- The `PrettyPrinter` is responsible for transforming a Dopler decision model into different representations, like a table

 ## Transformations